Brr1-99/stackable-items-v2/README.md

 - Aquarius
 - Bob's Curse
 - Monstrance
 - BFFS!
-(Still working on some familiars, laser and tear familiars done)
+(Still working on some familiars, laser, tear and contact damage familiars done)
-- Vengeful Spirit
+- Vengeful Spirit (does not stack infinitely)

 - **More items coming soon!**